 Par 5 - Yellow 401m, white 468m, blue 486m

 Hit it straight and you should be sweet for a par start, but spray it and you will either be wet or in the trees.
 There is also a ridge running along the left side of the fairway which can kick your drive into the rough or river.
-Further down the rough on the right can be awkward to escape and over the back of the green is difficult to get up and down from.
+Further down there are trees on the left and rough on the right which can be awkward to escape and over the back of the green is difficult to get up and down from.

 Par 3 - Yellow 136m, white 141m, blue 146m

 If you’ve had a rough start, here’s some relief - a straightforward hole with a green that slopes gently from back to front.
 Don’t go long or left, as the thick rough will swallow wayward shots.

 Par 4 - Yellow 360m, white 395m, blue 410m

 One of the toughest holes on the course - and in the region - with an undulating fairway which is guarded by trees left and right for the first 250m before curving to the left.
 It requires a long drive down the right side of the fairway to get a clear view of the green.
 Go too far left and there is big trouble with trees, gnarly rough and out of bounds.
 Stray right and you face punching it out of the timber.
 Your difficulties don’t stop there as the green is a difficult one to hit as it falls away on three sides and there isn’t much room from front to back.
 Par is something to celebrate.

 Par 4 - Yellow 268m, white 274m, blues 329m